friendtech33-DAO/ft33-docs/docs/protocol-internals/policy.md

 # Policy

-Olympus features policy constants that allow us to optimize the system.
+friendtech33 features policy constants that allow us to optimize the system.

 ## Bonds